NBA Rumors: DeAndre Jordan Wants To Sign With Houston Rockets In Free Agency

 Replacing Capela with Jordan would be a step in the wrong direction for Houston.
 Capela showed the ability to take over games at times on the boards and he also showed an improving offensive game.
 Jordan is aging and simply won’t be worth the money that he gets at the end of his contract.

-During the 2017-18 NBA season with the Clippers, Jordan ended up averaging 12.0 points, 15.2 rebounds, and 0.9 blocks per game.
+During the 2017-18 NBA season with the Clippers, Jordan averaged 12.0 points, 15.2 rebounds, and 0.9 blocks per game.
 There were some major pros for Jordan this season, but there were also some massive negatives.

-Houston put together an impressive all-around season, finishing first place in the regular season NBA standings.
+Houston put together an impressive all-around season, finishing in first place in the regular season NBA standings.
 They were able to make a run in the playoffs, unfortunately falling to the Golden State Warriors in seven games.
-James Harden and Chris Paul were excellent in the postseason and the Rockets were just a few threes away from moving on to the NBA Finals.
+James Harden and Chris Paul were excellent in the postseason, and the Rockets were just a few threes away from moving on to the NBA Finals.

 DeAndre Jordan wants to join Rockets, frustrated with Clippers, per @KellyIkoNBA https://t.co/Fbul3ip9RH pic.twitter.com/jJ7TzDKEso